dps923/winter2017/assignments/a5-ict-curriculum.md

 3. Define the cell for the row at an index path
 4. Configure cell contents

 You will learn that the code for the first three functions is the same for all table view controllers.

+> Well, *almost* all.
+> When used with an frc, the first two will get their return values from the frc.
+> Alternatively - as you have seen before - when used with a collection (like an array), they get their return values from hand-coded values and the size (item count) of the collection (array).

 Only the function that actually configures the cell contents differs as different entity objects are rendered.

 For this assignment, we will be using a new-to-you table view cell style (named "Subtitle"), so the cell configuration function will do *three* tasks (not just two):